Why is forestry so tax efficient for UK residents?

 Who manages the forestry?

-Experienced local woodland managers.
+Experienced woodland managers.
 They provide ongoing budgets for the development of the forest, which are reviewed by Gresham House and amended as necessary in order to ensure that the investment achieves the best possible return in the long term.

 How is the forestry asset valued?